yoyoengine/yoyoengine/README.md

 A custom, hackable 2D Game Engine written in C.

-Check out the hand-crafted documentation website **[here](https://zoogies.github.io/yoyoengine)**.

-For advanced C developers, you can generate Doxygen documentation with `doxygen Doxyfile` in the `engine` directory.

-#### Head on over to [the yoyoengine hub](https://github.com/yoyoengine/launcher) to download the latest editor release.

 ## What?

 Yoyoengine started as a small game in SDL, and evolved into a fully featured, general purpose 2D game engine.